Grant-6551/Simple-login-system/README.md

-Here’s a more styled and visually structured version of your README:

----

 # Simple PHP Login System

 A simple, secure PHP login system featuring essential functionalities like user authentication, a personalized dashboard, profile viewing, and profile updating.